 MATH116 - Merchandising and Financial Mathematics

 This course focuses on retail mathematics.
 Topics include simple and compound interest, the time-value of capital, annuities, amortization, sinking funds, bond and investment, business problem-solving and decision making.
 Other topics include profit, loss, and break-even analysis, pricing, inventory, and merchandise planning.
 The course introduces basic theories of statistics.
-Prerequisite: MATH 103 with a grade of C or better or demonstrated competency through placement testing.
+Prerequisite: MATH 106 with a grade of C or better or through placement testing.

-This course is an introduction to mathematics developed in the last one-hundred years.
+This course is an introduction to mathematics developed in the last 100 years.
 The course connects recently-discovered mathematics with current, real-world problems.
 Aesthetic elements of mathematics are emphasized.
-Topics may include the mathematics of voting, sharing, touring, games, networks, scheduling, money, symmetry, fractal shapes, descriptive statistics, and probability.
-The course can be used as a prerequisite for MATH 208-Introduction to Statistics, but will not serve as a prerequisite for MATH 203-Precalculus or MATH 205-Calculus.
+Topics may include the mathematics of voting, sharing, touring, games, networks, scheduling, money, symmetry, fractal shapes, descriptive statistics and probability.
 The course is appropriate for students majoring in Communication, Criminal Justice, English/History/Humanities-with Secondary Ed, English, Environmental Studies, Fashion Design, History, Hospitality and Event Management, Humanities, Human Services, Law and Public Affairs, Legal Studies, Psychology, Sociology, or Sport Management.
-Prerequisite: MATH 103 with a grade of C or better or through placement testing.
+Prerequisite: MATH 106 with a grade of C or better or through placement testing.

 MATH203 - Precalculus